What type of benefits are there with employment with WVDOC

 If I fail my Correctional Officer Exam, when would I be allowed to re-test?

-If an applicant fails the Correctional Officer I exam, they may re-test after one year.
+If an applicant fails the Correctional Officer I exam, they may re-test after 6 months.

 If I am offered employment with the WV Division of Corrections as a Correctional Officer, what training will I undergo?